Police Service Dog Work in Holland

 When the dog is used in a professional manner, he can be a great asset in the collection of evidence in criminal investigations.
 It is my opinion that this form of scent work with dogs has a great deal to offer law enforcement.
 The training concepts that Brigadier de Bruin uses are sound.
 The results need to be documented here in America but I feel that with the right effort, this type of police work can become as effective as narcotic detection work, bomb disposal work, or tracking with police service dogs.
 It is just going to take an individual like Brigadier Jan de Bruin to make it happen.

-If you are interested in training police service dogs, watch our excellent training videos on the subject:
+If you are interested in training police service dogs, enroll in our self-study online courses on the subject:

 If you would like to read a follow up article to this that was done 7 years later, see my article titled Scent Identification in Rotterdam, Holland.